ClickCease

 What the Collaboration Feature Does

-With YouTube’s new collaboration option, you can:
+With YouTube’s new collaboration feature, you can:

 • Add up to five channels to a single video as official collaborators.